aljazfrancic/crypto-sniping-bot/docs/development.md

 # 👨‍💻 Development Guide

-This guide covers development practices, testing procedures, and contribution guidelines for the Crypto Sniping Bot enterprise edition.
+This guide covers development practices, testing procedures, and contribution guidelines for the Crypto Sniping Bot.

 ## 🚀 Getting Started